Valenzuela, Metro Manila: American invasion period

-Japanese occupation
+Japanese occupation period

-The entrance of the Japanese in Polo during the Second World War was met with almost no resistance.
-However, there were too many murders committed.
-The place became a center of Makapili and spies who troubled the peaceful civilians.
-It was found that the Balintawak Beer Brewery became front for manufacturing ammunition for the Japanese forces.
-The sudden appearance of the Japanese added terror to the place.
-The old church of San Diego de Alcalá became a torture house during WWII.
+The entrance of the Japanese into Polo during the Second World War was met with almost no resistance.
+However, there were still many murders committed.
+The place became a center of Makapili and spies.
+It was found that the Balintawak Beer Brewery became a front for manufacturing ammunition for the Japanese forces.
+The old church of San Diego de Alcalá was used by the Japanese forces as a torture chamber.

-The reign of terror climaxed on December 10, 1944.
-It was a day of mourning for the people of Polo and Obando when the Japanese massacred more than a hundred males in both towns.
-About 1:00 am on this day up to the setting of the sun cries could be heard from the municipal building when males were tortured to death.
-Mayor Feliciano Ponciano met the same fate when he died on a cruel death together with other municipal officials.
+On December 10, 1944, Japanese forces massacred more than a hundred males in both towns.
+About 1:00 am on this day, up to the setting of the sun, cries could be heard from the municipal building when males were tortured to death.
+Mayor Feliciano Ponciano was killed along with other municipal officials.

-When liberation came, the town was partly burned by the approaching the military forces of combined Filipino and American regiments who used flamethrowers.
-They bombed and shelled big houses in the town not exempting even the more than 300 years old church of San Diego.
+When liberation came, the town was partly burned by the approaching military forces of combined Filipino and American regiments who used flamethrowers.
+They bombed and shelled big houses in the town, not exempting even the more than 300-year-old church of San Diego.

-The historical old bridge connecting northern and southern areas of the town was destroyed by the Japanese, thus separating Polo in two parts.
-The northern part was at once liberated by joint Filipino and American troops while the southern part, which includes the municipal center poblacion was still under the Japanese banner.
-The Japanese abandoned the town on February 11, 1945, when the combined troops were able to cross the river and took the town.
+The historic old bridge that once connected the northern and southern sectors of the town of Polo played a crucial role in its geographic and economic unity.
+However, during World War II, this vital structure was deliberately destroyed by retreating Japanese forces in an effort to hinder the advance of the Allied troops.
+The destruction of the bridge effectively split the town into two isolated zones, complicating both civilian life and military operations.

+Following this, the northern section of Polo was promptly liberated by the combined forces of Filipino guerrillas and American soldiers.
+Meanwhile, the southern sector, including the poblacion, which served as the town's administrative and commercial center, remained under Japanese occupation.
+This strategic division underscored the tactical importance of the bridge and the river it spanned.

+On February 11, 1945, the situation dramatically shifted when the joint Filipino and American forces succeeded in crossing the river.
+This maneuver led to the complete liberation of Polo, as Japanese forces, recognizing their untenable position, abandoned the town.
+The recapture marked a significant milestone in the broader campaign to free the region from Japanese control and restore civil governance.

+Philippine independence

 In 1947, the Balintawak Beer Brewery was acquired by San Miguel Beer.
-The Spanish church was never rebuilt and only the belfry and the entrance arch remained.
+The Spanish church was never rebuilt, and only the belfry and the entrance arch remained.
 A new church was built perpendicular to the ruins of the old one.